Why there aren’t enough female science professionals in Bangladesh

 Women have to work much harder to prove themselves and when they work, they work very well, the scientist opined.

 Assistant Professor at the department of chemistry of Dhaka University Dr Saika Ahmed shared with us, "Although my family is supportive, I still face many obstacles as I progress in my career.
-Because society still believes I would not be able to give time for career growth as I am a woman."
+Society still believes I will not be able to give time to career growth as I am a woman."

 Dr Saika believes if more women join the scientific fields, there will be more role models for other women to follow.
 This will also help to dismantle stereotypes such as women are not as efficient as men.